aiidateam/aiida-wannier90-workflows/.cla/version1/CLA.md

     outstanding shares, or (iii) beneficial ownership of such entity.
-    "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to the AiiDA Team for inclusion in, or documentation of, any of the products owned or managed by the AiiDA Team (the "Work").
-For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to the AiiDA Team or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the AiiDA Team for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+    "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to the HOLDERS for inclusion in, or documentation of, any of the products owned or managed by the HOLDERS (the "Work").
+For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to the HOLDERS or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the HOLDERS for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

 2. Grant of Copyright License.
-Subject to the terms and conditions of this Agreement, You hereby grant to the AiiDA Team and to recipients of software distributed by the AiiDA Team a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
+Subject to the terms and conditions of this Agreement, You hereby grant to the HOLDERS and to recipients of software distributed by the HOLDERS a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.

 3. Grant of Patent License.
-Subject to the terms and conditions of this Agreement, You hereby grant to the AiiDA Team and to recipients of software distributed by the AiiDA Team a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the
+Subject to the terms and conditions of this Agreement, You hereby grant to the HOLDERS and to recipients of software distributed by the HOLDERS a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the